aredridel/async-code-katas/Async Code Katas I.md

 console.log(thing.get(v));
 ```

+### Going asynchronous

 Transform that into asynchronous, continuation-passing style.
+Instead of a function returning a value back to its caller, the program continues by passing a value forward to the remaining code: calling a continuation function with a value.

 ```
 function makeThing(cb) {